 Switches on automatically when it gets dark.
 Glass jar with hidden solar panel stores sunlight during the day and illuminates at night.
 The Sun Jar collects and stores sunlight during the day, and makes a beautiful night light in the evening.
 For use indoors or in the garden.
 Really simple - just a solar panel, battery and LED light all housed in a traditional mason Jar.
-Designed by the late, great Tobias Wong just for SUCK UK.

 The battery needs sun to fully charge, and your Sun Jar may need charging before its first use.
 Leave outside or in a sunny window in DIRECT SUNLIGHT for several hours.
 In overcast conditions we recommend charging for a few days.